 Thursday, July 26, 2018 @ 6:00 p.m. - 7:30 p.m. | Preview Gallery

+The series of prints in Juth's "Prove you're not a robot" exhibit are selections from an ongoing series that began in 2016 and uses as its source material Google reCAPTCHA images.
 The "reCAPTCHA" system was developed by computer security researchers to prevent bots from exploiting services provided by websites and social media platforms.
 One usually encountered these narrowly cropped, lo-res JPEGs, which were sourced from Google Street View, during the process of creating an online profile.
-Between May and July of 2016, just prior to them becoming obsolete and all but vanishing from the Internet, I had manually downloaded over 2000 reCAPTCHA image files.
+Between May and July of 2016, just prior to them becoming obsolete and all but vanishing from the Internet, Juth had manually downloaded over 2000 reCAPTCHA image files.
 These ostensibly mundane, yet nonetheless operative images, served as the most conspicuous element of an automated gatekeeping system designed to prevent bots from simulating human agents: "Prove you're not a robot."

 Proceeds from Southern Idiom support both the artist and SECCA's exhibition fund.